 1. I want to express my view that even in this secular age the human person is an exceptionally noble creature because he/she is capable of a transcendental relationship with the source of being.

 3. The delusions that afflict western liberal society are coming to a climax in our failure to act on climate change.
 Self-delusion has reached its apogee.
 We imagine that we can deal with this issue by ‘going green’.
 It is as if a householder were visited by ten fire experts, nine of whom told him that he and his family were in grave danger of being burnt to death one night, if urgent precautions were not taken.
 Only a complete fool would believe the tenth.
 We are that complete fool.
 The great majority of climate scientists are telling us that we will be faced with catastrophes of unimagineable proportions if we don’t act decisively and urgently on climate.
 But we are not doing so.
 How sensible is it to believe Melanie Phillips and Christopher Booker and Nigel Lawson and not believe the IPCC?
 Many people will feel that my attitude is far too alarmist.
 I would urge them to read Jared Diamond’s book Collapse.
 Diamond shows that civilizations destroy themselves because they over-exploit their resource base.
 Is it even remotely sane to imagine that if the ten billion people who will be living on the planet by 2050 are all aspiring to the western lifestyle – ‘a billion people have been brought out of poverty already’ according to The Adam Smith Institute – we will not destroy our own resource base, and therefore ourselves, in just this way?
 We need to find a whole new way to live.
 James Lovelock, revered father of the Gaia theory, thinks that humanity has no hope unless we take the most urgent and drastic action on climate.
-Martin Rees, Astronomer Royal and Master of Trinity College Cambridge, has written a book called Our Final Century.
+Martin Rees, Astronomer Royal and Master of Trinity College Cambridge, has written a book called Our Final Century and now Our final Hour: a Scientist’s Warning.
 Stephen Hawking posted the question on the internet ‘Can humanity last for another hundred years?’, got twenty five thousand replies, all of which he says he has read, and says he still doesn’t know the answer.
 Phillips, Lawson, Booker, and the handful of scientists they quote in support of their views on the one hand, or Diamond, Rees, Hawking.
 Lovelock. the Royal Society, the Tyndall Centre, the Hadley Centre, the IPCC, the American Academy of Sciences, and every official scientific institution in the world on the other?
 Surely, in the light of these dire warnings, we have to put everything, but everything, aside to deal with the climate issue.
 There are few, sadly, who can see the great tragedy coming.

 Yet I am an optimist.
 It is technically possible to find an alternative to fossil fuels, and once we have done so the opportunity will be there for a new age, based not on the ruthless exploitation of nature and competitive consumption but love of nature and a Smithian sympathy for our fellow humans.
 What could be more exciting and fulfilling than saving the world and helping to fashion a new and more humane age?
 Even at this late stage we can still do something about it, not simply to get rid of carbon but fashion a much, much better world.
 These few years during which we are living now are surely the most important by far in the whole history of mankind.
 But most people, alas, just don’t see the urgency of this most precious of times.
+Why are people so unbothered?
+I puzzle over this endlessly.
 Decisive action will demand a deep change of heart as well as mind.
 This issue is clearly so important I want to do the tiny little I can to contribute to its resolution.
 We can do this.
 But we have to want to do it, and want it more than anything else on earth.